 Interventions to improve the feeding of LBW infants are likely to improve the immediate and longer-term health and well-being of the individual infant and have a significant impact on neonatal and infant mortality levels in the population.

 Breastfeeding has many health benefits for both the mother and infant.
 Breast milk contains all the nutrients an infant needs in the first six months of life.
 Breastfeeding further protects against diarrhoea and common childhood illnesses such as pneumonia, and may also have longer-term health benefits for the mother and child, such as reducing the risk of overweight and obesity in childhood and adolescence.

 Evidence suggests that initiation of breastfeeding in the first day of life is associated with a significant reduction in the risk of neonatal mortality when compared with delaying breastfeeding for more than 24 hours after birth.

-This is one of several WHO recommendations on feeding of low-birth-weight infants.
+This is one of several WHO recommendations on feeding of LBW infants.
 The full set of recommendations can be found in 'Full set of recommendations' and in the guideline, under ‘WHO documents’ below.